PULSE Volunteering in Azerbaijan

 For political reasons the majority of refugees in Azerbaijan have no legal status and no right to work, they therefore rely heavily on financial aid from the UNHCR.
 4 days a month from 9am to 4pm Fuad (Driver and Project Assistant) and Dr Sveta (Social Worker) from Save the Children distribute money to the refugee population from foreign countries living in Baku.
 The majority of the refugees are Russian of Chechen ethnicity, with the remainder from Afghanistan, Iran, Iraq and Moldova.

-Each morning a cheque from Save the Children is taken to the bank and cashed, the money is then transported in a Save the Children vehicle to the aid distribution centre a small room rented from the
+Each morning a cheque from Save the Children is taken to the bank and cashed, the money is then transported in a Save the Children vehicle to the aid distribution centre a small room rented from the Red Crescent Society.

 The UNHCR Protection letter, an A4 sheet of paper with your UN registration number and photographs of your family maybe your only documentation.